 Down are the clusters of fine tendrils and fibres that exist beneath the feathers of ducks and geese.
 The amount of air that these fine structures are able to trap relative to their weight make them incredibly efficient insulators and their low mass means that our down sleeping bags are very packable.

 Down’s primary weakness is that it is susceptible to moisture ingress which can lead to the clusters collapsing and losing their insulative properties.
 Here at Rab, we protect our down with a Nikwax Hydrophobic Down™ treatment.
 Hydrophobic down will absorb far less moisture and dry far faster than other down.
 However, it is still unable to perform as well as synthetic alternatives in wet environments.

 Down is a huge commodity worldwide now and can be sourced in a wide variety of claimed fill powers and qualities.
 At Rab®, all of our down is European in origin and is sourced and processed by our partner of many years in Germany.
 Long relationships build trust and we know that this is the only way to ensure the quality and performance synonymous with Rab® sleeping bags.
-We use only the highest quality down in our sleeping bags all of which is fully traceable and accredited under the Responsible Down Standard to ensure animal welfare.
 Because down is a natural material it can vary in each grade, so each and every batch we use is independently tested to guarantee our exacting standards.